 Get out of the smoke

 Just as it is not healthy breathing the smoke of a fire, it is not healthy trying to navigate the smoke of career development without assistance.
 You must step out of the smoke and gain clarity and control of your career.

 How do you accomplish this?
 By first identifying the other parts of the mortar such as self-awareness, understanding human behavior, and how to better communicate.
 This also requires an understanding that personal development is an ongoing process and does not occur overnight1.

 Reading books, articles, and blogs is a good practice, but you need to move beyond those single person activities as they only take you so far and at a slower pace of development.
-Attending seminars, workshops, webinars, and other training sessions involves a synergistic effect on your development.
+Attending leadership development and coaching seminars, workshops, webinars, and other training sessions involves a synergistic effect on your development.
 Using the services of a coach or mentor allows you to climb to higher levels and increases your impact on the lives of others.

 1John C. Maxwell, The 15 Invaluable Laws of Growth, (New York: Center Street, 2012), 10